Exploring the different types of Financial Advisers: a guide to finding the right fit

 Financial Adviser fees

-Many Financial Advisers provide a free introductory consultation.
-You probably won’t receive financial advice in this meeting - instead, they’ll talk you through their service and any fees you’ll need to pay going forward.
-From there, you can decide if they’re the right fit for you.
+If you’re asking ‘how much is a Financial Adviser?’, you may be surprised to hear that many Financial Advisers provide a free introductory consultation.
+This gives you a chance to get to know them and decide if they’re the right fit for you.
+You probably won’t receive financial advice in this meeting.
+Instead, they’ll talk you through their service and any fees you’ll need to pay going forward.

 Commission-based Financial Adviser